 Day 5: Zell am See – Krimml – Zell am See (41 miles/65 km)

-After breakfast take the "Pinzgaubahn" to Krimml and visit the largest waterfalls in Europe.
+After breakfast you'll take the "Pinzgaubahn" to Krimml and visit the largest waterfalls in Europe.
 On a well-designed trail you can admire this natural spectacle.
-While cycling through the "National Park Hohe Tauern" and the so-called "Oberpinzgau," you will see the snow-capped 3.000 m high mountains all the time.
+While cycling through the "National Park Hohe Tauern" and the so-called "Oberpinzgau," you will see the snow-capped 3,000 m high mountains all the time.

 Overnight in Zell am See

 Day 6: Zell am See – Lofer (31 miles/50 km)